 It’s no secret that pimento cheese spread is the ultimate side dish.
 There are so many ways to consume it too – crackers, pork rinds, fresh vegetables, sandwiches… I think you get it.
 The list goes on, and over time I’ll be sharing plenty of those creative ideas to make you hungry.

-- It’s an ingredient.
+It’s an ingredient.
 You’ll come to learn that it goes in and on everything.
 Trust me.
+Grilled cheese, burgers, sandwiches, jalapeno poppers… there are endless combos!
+Try putting them inside Bacon-Wrapped Sausage Popper Boats.

 Tips for Success